HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 ## 2018-5-24
 1. The RDMA is *TOTALLY AUTOMATICALLY* configured (except for storage nodes).
 The driver will be automatically installed during OS deployment.
 PFC will be configured when you first log in the system.

+* The PFC will be enabled on priority group 3.
+L3 mode.

+* The RDMA-CM tos will be set to 106.

 ## 2018-5-22
 1. The RDMA interface has been renamed to rdma0 and rdma01 (except for storage nodes).
 You can now use ```ping rdma0.cpu01.maas``` to access the rdma interface.